Philosophy papers currently offered at our Massey University campuses in Palmerston North and Auckland, as well as by

 A study of themes from international political and social philosophy with a focus on the moral status of state boundaries and the moral status of war.

 This course uses Philosophy to explore contemporary environmental issues, such as whether our concern for environmental well-being can be adequately grounded in a concern for human well-being, the contributions of indigenous approaches to environmental philosophy, and the role of the sciences.
-(Please check out more course details HERE.)
+(For course details, check HERE.)

 A detailed investigation and analysis of the major philosophical systems which have developed within East Asia since the first millennium Before Common Era.